10 Best Wood Planers of 2024 – Reviews & Top Picks

-So which ones are worth your time and which should you skip?
+You may think, “Who has the time to research the various models?”
+The answer is us, of course!
+We’ve scoured countless reviews online to help you find the best wood planer.
+So which ones are worth your time, and which should you skip?
 With our in-depth reviews of each wood planer, you’ll finally have your answer!

-1. DEWALT DW734 Benchtop Planer – Best Overall
+1. DEWALT DW734 Benchtop Wood Planer – Best Overall

 The DEWALT DW734 Benchtop Planer is our overall top pick for wood planers.
-It’s one of the more high-end options that are available, but you definitely get what you pay for!
+It’s one of the more high-end options available, but you definitely get what you pay for!

 Power and speed are the main hallmarks of this planer.
 It has a powerful motor that powers a 10,000 RPM cutting-head speed, allowing the planer to make 96 cuts per inch.